Parable of the Renegades

-Metal hissed with a gleam as Davis sprang forth, yanking his longsword out of its scabbard while adopting a lack of mercy in his eyes.
+Metal hissed with a gleam as Davis sprang forth, yanking his longsword out of its scabbard.
+A lack of mercy took over his eyes.

 A furious step up caused a web of cracks to spread beneath his foot and across the glass surface of the coffee table.
 It was the only obstacle between Davis and the man he now saw as a threat.

 The blond man’s eyes doubled in size.
 The sudden hostility made him forget about his own protection as the tip of Davis’ longsword lanced for his throat, only for it to stop a few feet short from impaling it.